Ediwna/FoodieKeepers/README.md

 <img src= "https://github.com/Ediwna/FoodieKeepers/blob/main/rec/category.png" width="900" height="450" alt="category page"/> <br>

 There is also a sliding menu on the top left of the screen.
 This menu has three categories: `My account`, `Order history`, `Log out`.
 The “My account” section will allow the user to modify the information he has previously filled.
 He will also be able to register a credit card for the payment of his future orders.
-The  Order history  section will provide the user a summary of all the orders he has made, with the restaurant’s name, the items purchased, the price, the date of the purchase…Finally, the “Log out” section will allow the user to disconnect from his account.<br>
+The  Order history  section will provide the user a summary of all the orders he has made, with the restaurant’s name, the items purchased, the price, the date of the purchase…Finally, the `Log out` section will allow the user to disconnect from his account.<br>
 <img src= "https://github.com/Ediwna/FoodieKeepers/blob/main/rec/account.png" width="280" height="450" alt="Account page"/>

 ## IV Methodology